 access_list_cost=standard_access_list_cost+access_list_data_cost

-Transactions pay both the existing EIP-2930 functionality costs plus 16 gas per byte for data.
+Transactions pay both the existing EIP-2930 functionality costs plus 40 gas per non-zero byte and 10 gas per zero byte counted across all addresses and storage keys in the access list.

 Rationale

-Adding 16 gas per byte ensures consistent pricing across all transaction data:
+Adding 40 gas per non-zero byte and 10 gas per zero byte ensures consistent pricing across all transaction data:

 No threshold mechanism is used.
-The 16 gas per byte is always applied to maintain simplicity and prevent circumvention.
+The per-byte costs are always applied to maintain simplicity and prevent circumvention.

 The additional cost makes EIP-2930 access lists economically irrational for gas optimization, effectively deprecating their use while maintaining compatibility.